zalando/postgres-operator/docs/reference/operator_parameters.md

 * **default_cpu_request**
   CPU request value for the Postgres containers, unless overridden by cluster-specific settings.
+Empty string or `0` disables the default.
   The default is `100m`.

 * **default_memory_request**
   memory request value for the Postgres containers, unless overridden by cluster-specific settings.
+Empty string or `0` disables the default.
   The default is `100Mi`.

 * **default_cpu_limit**
   CPU limits for the Postgres containers, unless overridden by cluster-specific settings.
+Empty string or `0` disables the default.
 The default is `1`.

 * **default_memory_limit**
   memory limits for the Postgres containers, unless overridden by cluster-specific settings.
+Empty string or `0` disables the default.
 The default is `500Mi`.

 * **max_cpu_request**
   optional upper boundary for CPU request